 Aug, 1st -- Swiss National Day and this year at the same time a stormy tariff-news headline from the USA: as it currently seems that goods originating from Switzerland will be taxed at a spicy rate of 39% when they cross the US-border.
 So, overall a great reason to wish all inhabitants of this beautiful country a "Grüezie Wohl!" and also a good opportunity to see the perspective and issues and chances for the comparatively small but in many aspects unique and great country.

-Sure, Switzerland benefited from the changes (some say decline) of other nations and the neighbors especially for decades: the steady influx of the high-potentials and the already-successful from France, Italy, Germany and Austria, respectively (which are with their French, Italian and esp German language per se native-speakers in the Confederation of Cantons) and many other countries like Sweden, UK, Spain changed the population and its skills to the better -- some say, in several aspects to the best.
+Sure, Switzerland benefited from the changes (some say decline) of other nations and the neighbors especially for decades: the steady influx of the high-potentials and the already-successful from France, Italy, Austria and Germany, respectively (which are with their French, Italian and esp German language per se native-speakers in the Confederation of Cantons) and many other countries like Sweden, UK, Spain changed the skills of the population to the better -- some say, in several aspects to the best.
 The quantitative change from 5mio inhabitants in 1960 to more than 9mio in 2024 is easy to measure -- a plus of 80%.
-But it were especially the qualitative changes that propelled the small average country to the top of the list when it is about economic product per capita (+1) or several other criteria (intelligence, wealth per person etc).
-This is the one of the two reasons for the 39%-attack of Trump (+2) and the other is the (some say, not unfounded) anger about the strength of big-pharma -- the main economic-product and export-article of Switzerland with a share of ~25%.
+But it were especially the qualitative changes that propelled the small average country to the top of the list when it is about economic product per capita (°1) or several other criteria (intelligence, wealth per person, most innovative country (Global Innovation Index) etc).
+This is the one of the two reasons for the 39%-attack of Trump (°2) and the other is the (some say, not unfounded) anger about the strength of big-pharma -- the main economic-product and export-article of Switzerland with a share of ~25%.

 There is no way to understand the overall tariff-actions and the (some say very clever and positive) MAHA-movement lead by Robert F. Kennedy Jr. (Secretary of Health) different.
 Swiss watches and jewellery are something like a bycatch that is hit by the pragmatic taxation-approach of the USA -- products that create a high profit for Switzerland and might have low effectiveness but at least dont come with a long and cryptic package-leaflet --, but the main shoot is directed to the Pharma-industry.